 Why you should focus on creating structured content and not building web pages in the age of headless and omnichannel.

-Create once, use anywhere.
-That is the essence of structured content.
-But why?
-And how?
-In this article, we will explain what structured content is, the wider context, some use cases, and how your organisation can benefit from using it.
-Let’s roll.
+In this article, we will explain what structured content is from a content management perspective, the wider industry context, some use cases, and how your organization can benefit from using it.

-In the early 2000s, only a few digital channels were available for distribution of content—the browser on laptop and desktop computers, and the PDA are two classical examples.
-During this era, most digital content focused on websites only, with no separation between content and presentation—they were regarded as one.
+In the early 2000s, only a few dedicated channels were available for the distribution of digital content—including the internet browser on computers, as well as the PDA.
+During this era, most digital content focused on websites only, with no separation between content and presentation.

 And if you want the content you have created to be delivered smoothly to any channel, it needs to be structured.

 To “have structure” means that something is organized in a certain way.
 For instance, a tree has a specific structure: it has roots in the ground, a solid trunk jutting up, branches stretching out from the trunk, and leafs or similar vegetation covering the branches.